Dark3nforce/TileMap_Game/README.md

 Connecting Firebase to Unity to have a username and password - users are able to save or delete data that way they don’t have to start at the beginning every time they play.

+Game was made in Unity and written in C#.